top of page

 Wheaton College

 Dr. Hyejin Cho enjoys a flourishing career as a soloist and chamber musician, performing in concerts across the U.S., Europe, and Asia.
 Her passion for Robert Schumann led her to develop a concert series featuring his piano works, which she has successfully established in eight different states with support from the Missouri Arts Council, the Kate Neal Kinley Memorial Fellowship, the University of Michigan Research Grant, and OMF Music Resources.
-Her Schumann performances and interviews have been broadcast worldwide on Parma Recordings Live Stage and nationally/regionally through outlets like the Dame Myra Hess Concert Series on WFMT 98.7FM, the Wheaton College Artist Series, KOPN Columbia 89.5FM, KUCO Edmond-Oklahoma City, the International Music Foundation YouTube channel, and the Sheldon Concert Hall YouTube channel, among others.
+Her Schumann performances and interviews have been broadcast worldwide on Parma Recordings Live Stage and featured nationally and regionally through outlets such as the Dame Myra Hess Concert Series on WFMT 98.7FM, the Wheaton College Artist Series: Emerging Artists Showcase, KOPN Columbia 89.5FM, KUCO Edmond-Oklahoma City, the International Music Foundation YouTube channel, and the Sheldon Concert Hall YouTube channel, among others.
+As a concerto soloist, Cho has performed with numerous orchestras both nationally and internationally.
+Her appearances include Beethoven's Fourth Piano Concerto with the Ann Arbor Symphony Orchestra in the United States and the ChunCheon City Youth Symphony Orchestra in Korea, Mozart's Piano Concertos K. 451 and K. 488 with the Northern Illinois Chamber Orchestra across five cities in northern Illinois, and Chopin's Second Piano Concerto with the Ewha Womans University Orchestra in Korea.

 Alongside her solo career, Cho is deeply passionate about chamber music and has extensive experience in collaborative performances.
 She is a founding member of the American Prize-winning Koinonia Piano Trio, a performing and teaching ensemble that has toured New York, Florida, Illinois, Michigan, Missouri, Minnesota, Alaska, and five cities in Europe as part of a tour through Austria, Germany, and Italy.
 As a vibrant and service-minded ensemble, the trio has established several performance residencies and has given outreach concerts and workshops.
 The trio has received numerous grants, including a $10,000 Binkow Grant for their European tour.